antonKuk/software_testing_project_assignment/project.md

 - 44 weak warning errors were fixed in two files
 -  three functions and one variable names were changed
 - 2 wrong identations were fixed
-- three logical errors were corrected
+- at least three logical errors were corrected

 #### approvals